 Pike fishing setup

 My reel is a general purpose “big reel” I use for Pike, Carp and anything else where I need a bit of power.
-It is a Fox Stratos FS 10000E, not sure if Fox still make them.
+It is a Fox Stratos FS 10000E (discontinued).
 It has a front drag, which I prefer, a spare spool and bait runner facility.
 I actually have two of these reels, both of which I have managed to break the bait runner switch off of.
 Despite that I like their smooth action and smooth drag, so I continue to use them.

 To stop the Pike’s teeth cutting through the hook length, a trace made of multi strand wire is used.
 After years of Pike fishing I have settled on 20lb trace wire to make my traces.
 Ready made traces are available and for a while I did use them, but now I prefer to tie my own.
 A recent trend has been for anglers to use 250lb mono as the trace, no doubt former sea anglers.
 I have not tried heavy mono myself, but I see no reason why it should not work and it may be kinder to the fish.
 I will leave you to decide which you want to use.